aws-cloudformation/aws-cloudformation-resource-providers-stepfunctions/CONTRIBUTING.md

 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass by running `mvn test` from the root of the resource package.
 4. Commit to your fork using clear commit messages.
+5. Before pushing to your local fork, run `pre-commit run --all-files`.
+Commit any changes made by pre-commit.
-5. Send us a pull request, answering any default questions in the pull request interface.
+6. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).